ploomber/projects/README.md

 9. [`ml-advanced/`](ml-advanced/README.ipynb) ML pipeline using the Python API.
 Shows how to package project, test it using pytest and train models in parallel

+10. [`mlflow/`](mlflow/README.ipynb) ML pipeline that trains a grid of models and logs them using MLflow

 ## Guides